pb24578/html5-msoy/README.md

 2. In the client directory, execute ```yarn run build``` to build the React app.
 3. Use the Python virtual environment that installed your server's pip requirements.
 4. Execute cd into the scripts directory and execute ```bash production.sh``` to run the web app for production.
-5. Now view your web app is running on port 80.
+5. Now view your web app running on port 80.
-    - The port can be configured in deploy-client.sh
+    - The ports can be configured in deploy-client.sh and deploy-server.sh
+    - If you configure the ports in either script, make sure to edit the port in constants.ts

 To see the production processes running, execute ```pm2 list```.
 To end any of those processes, execute ```pm2 delete <name>```.